 Challenge #4 : Data refresh performance issues

 You will have new requirements coming up every time you have seeded your sandbox.
 But it takes a lot of time for your sandboxes to refresh once you initiate the refresh.
 This is because the development cycle has now lost the ability to access the latest copy of meta data according to the new requirements.
 This is why some code which works easily in the Developer sandbox breaks in the QA stage.

 Challenge #5 : Data inconsistency

 Inconsistent data can hinder admins and developers from accelerating development as it creates bugs in the production environment.
 The only way to solve this issue is by comparing origin and destination environments before and after release.
 But manually discovering differences between sandbox and production environments are easier said than done.
 It requires downloading and comparing large numbers of .CSV reports or Weekly Export files in Excel using VLookup.
 Leveraging an automated tool is the real solution in this scenario.

 Developers and admins need powerful tools to populate the environments with relevant and fresh data in a consistent manner.
 Automating sandbox seeding can bring down the admin’s workload and accelerate your development/QA sprint cycles.
 OwnBackup and Spanning Backup are two great examples to get started.
 AppExchange has plenty of automated seeding solutions available to help you mitigate your sandbox seeding challenges.
-Also, you can get on a no-obligation consultation with our Salesforce experts, who will walk you through the various options and pick the right one for your organization.
+Also, you can get on a free consultation with our Salesforce experts, who will walk you through the various options and pick the right one for your organization.